Karthikkannan-AI/EDGE-AI-powered-Nut-and-Washer-Classifier/README.md

 ## About the Project ##

-In this EDGE AI demonstration  project, we have showcased a real-world use case of Real-time Image classification of Biscuit.
+In this EDGE AI demonstration  project, we have showcased a real-world use case of Real-time Image classification of Nut and Washer.

-We have trained a Deep Learning-based Classification model to identify different types and makes of Biscuit.
+We have trained a Deep Learning-based Classification model to identify different types and makes of Nut and Washer.

 The Deep Learning Model is deployed in Edge Device (Google Coral) for Real-time Inference.